mmswflow-upb/sdt-proj/README.md

 ## The Implementation

-The system is made up of four main parts:
+The system is made up of five main parts:

 - **Gateway Service** - The front door for everything.
 Routes requests to the right service and handles authentication.
 Runs on port 8080.

 - **Faculty Service** - Takes care of user accounts (students, professors, admins), faculties, rooms, and policies.
 Also handles login/registration and generates JWT tokens.
 When rooms are deleted, it communicates with the other services to cascade those changes.
 Runs on port 8083.

 - **Reservation Service** - Manages room reservations.
 Students create them, admins approve or revoke them.
 Before creating a reservation, it talks to the scheduling service to verify room availability.
+Publishes reservation events to RabbitMQ for notifications.
 Runs on port 8081.

 - **Scheduling Service** - Keeps track of room schedules and availability.
 Makes sure nobody double-books a room.
 Other services call it to check availability and manage schedules.
 Runs on port 8082.

+- **Notification Service** - Listens to reservation events (created, cancelled, revoked) from RabbitMQ and logs notifications.
+In a production environment, this would send emails, push notifications, or trigger webhooks.
+Runs on port 8084.

 Each service has its own PostgreSQL database, so they're completely independent.
 They communicate with each other using REST APIs - for example, when you try to reserve a room, the reservation service calls the scheduling service to check if it's free.

+The notification service uses asynchronous messaging via RabbitMQ, which means reservation operations don't wait for notifications to be sent.

 ## Inter-Service Communication

 The services talk to each other in a few key scenarios:

+**Synchronous REST Communication:**
 - **Reservation -> Scheduling**: When creating a reservation, checks room availability
 - **Faculty -> Scheduling**: When deleting a room, removes associated schedules
 - **Faculty -> Reservation**: When deleting a room, revokes associated reservations

+**Asynchronous Messaging (RabbitMQ):**
+- **Reservation -> Notification**: Publishes events when reservations are created, cancelled, or revoked
+- The notification service listens to these events and processes them independently

-All communication happens via HTTP REST calls, and each service validates JWT tokens independently for security.
+All REST communication happens via HTTP, and each service validates JWT tokens independently for security.
+Feign clients are used to simplify inter-service REST calls.

 Also, the JWTs of users are further passed with inter-service requests, so requests can be traced back to users.